Lungs 2016 Small Gallery

 Michael Daglish is a visual artist working with the constructed image as a form of investigation into ideas around existence and existential phenomenology.
 His work takes great influence from both philosophical teaching as well as the encountered world around him.

 Namita Vijayakumar is an artist from Stockton-on-Tees, who graduated from Newcastle University in 2015 with a BA Honours degree in Fine Art.
 Her practice primarily consists of abstract, intricate drawings made with pencil or ink, and also includes other mediums such as sculpture and installation.

 Rebecca Gavigan and Victoria McDermott are visual artists based in Newcastle Upon Tyne.
 Gavigan graduated from Northumbria University in 2016 and is currently one of the directors of CSN: Colour Studio Northumbria.
 Victoria McDermott is a current Northumbria University student.
 Their most recent collaboration, BRACKET SPACE BRACKET was held at Woon Space, Baltic 39.

 Sheyda A. Khaymaz’s practice involves collecting discarded everyday objects and unifying them under one colour through a painterly process.
-She has created a series of works entitled "Idea Generating Machines" to be able to investigate the lineage of contemporary sculpture through surface, form, texture and composition, while at the same time, to ignite a thinking process in producing ideas for both the audience and herself.
+She has created a series of works entitled "Idea Generating Machines" to be able to investigate the lineage of contemporary sculpture through surface, form, texture and composition, while at the same time, to ignite a thinking process in producing ideas.